Skip to content

 private:

-There is a subtle aspect to this implementation: the receiver_waiting_ flag.
-It tells the sender "someone is currently waiting to receive," so the sender knows it is safe to start the transfer.
-Without this flag, the sender might wake up without any receiver present—like shouting "Does anyone want this package?" into an empty room, and waiting forever for a response.
+There is a subtle point in this implementation: the recv_waiting_ flag.
+It tells the sender "someone is waiting to receive now," so the sender knows it's safe to start the transfer.
+Without this flag, the sender might wake up without any receiver present—this is like shouting "Is anyone here for this package?" in an empty room and never getting a response.

-⚠️ Warning: The send operation on an unbuffered channel is synchronous—it blocks until the receiver takes the data.
+⚠️ Note: send on an unbuffered channel is synchronous—it blocks until the receiver takes the data.
 If you have a sender but no receiver in your code, send will block forever.
 This is a direct reflection of the CSP philosophy: communication is synchronous, and both parties must participate simultaneously.
 If this doesn't suit your needs, use a buffered channel.

 Buffered Channel

-A buffered channel is essentially a thread-safe queue internally—something we became very familiar with in ch04.
-When the buffer is not full, the sender enqueues the data and returns immediately; when the buffer is full, the sender blocks and waits for a free slot.
-After closing, the receiver can continue consuming the remaining data in the queue, and only returns std::nullopt when the queue is empty.
+A buffered channel is essentially a thread-safe queue—we are very familiar with this from ch04.
+When the buffer is not full, the sender enqueues and returns immediately; when the buffer is full, the sender blocks and waits for a slot.
+After closing, the receiver can continue consuming remaining data in the queue, and returns std::nullopt only when the queue is empty.

 template <typename T>